 I can easily remove the spills, but the floor always looks streaky when dry.
 I dry mop in the direction of the wood grain, and even go on my knees, but no great results, just aggravation.
 Please help.

 Maybe polish the streaks with a microfiber cloth, dry.
-Could wrap it and tie it around a swiffer type thing.
+Could wrap it and tie it around a Swiffer type thing.
 Or put on old socks and slide back and forth on the streaks.

 Do you have a squeegee you could run over the damp spots immediately after mopping?
 Then catch the bead of water formed with a microfiber cloth.
 You might just try using the microfiber cloth to clean anything, dry, and see if that helps.
-Those are all the things I would probably try.

 I just had bamboo hardwood floors put in my house.
 I bought one of those Swiffer Wet Jets with the cleaning solution made for hardwood.
 It leaves streaks and foot prints.
 Does anyone have any better solutions?
 I don't know if bamboo hardwood is different from regular hardwood in the way of cleaning.
 Please help.
 Thank you in advance.